khanhnm222/nuxt-3-plant-shop/backend/README.md

 ### Setup .env

-Create .env in the root folder and update the information as below:
+Create .env in the root folder and update the variable information as below:
 ```
 HOST=0.0.0.0
 PORT=1337